annotation/stam-rust/README.md

 ## API Reference Documentation

-Please consult the [API reference documentation](https://docs.rs/stam) for in-depth explanation on all structs, traits and methods, along with some examples.
+Please consult the [API reference documentation](https://docs.rs/stam) for in-depth explanation on all structures, traits and methods, along with some examples.

 ## Extensions